nathanzahra/GoogleMapsV2WithAppCompatActivity/README.md

 - [GoogleMapsV2WithActionBarSherlock](https://github.com/ddewaele/GoogleMapsV2WithActionBarSherlock/tree/master/GoogleMapsV2WithActionBarSherlock) (the complete sample application)
 - [ActionBarSherlock](http://actionbarsherlock.com/) (The ActionBar we all love, available in this repository for your convenience.)
 - google-play-services_lib (The Google Play Services lib, available in this repository for your convenience.)

-Note : This project was created for Eclipse ADT so on the master branch you can checkout the projects, import them in Eclipse and you should be good to go.
-For people working with Android Studio, I've created a [new branch](https://github.com/ddewaele/GoogleMapsV2WithActionBarSherlock/tree/androidstudio_migration) called ```androidstudio_migration1``` where you can checkout a Gradle enable version that you can import in Android Studio and get started immediately.

 ##Tutorial